ika-twb/i3blocks-course/README.md

 # i3blocks-course
-An `i3block' script to display your current class status in i3bar.
+An `i3blocks' script to display your current class status in i3 bar.

 More features to come.